Yixin-F/better_fastlio2/README.md

 Thirdly, find a better loop closure descriptor, such as [STD](https://github.com/hku-mars/STD), [G3Reg](https://github.com/HKUST-Aerial-Robotics/G3Reg).

-Fourthly, detect dynamic points during LiDAR points insertation.
+Forthly, detect dynamic points during LiDAR points insertation.

 ### 4.2 Multi-session Mapping
 In this section, we developed a multi-session mapping module using joint and anchor-based pose-graph optimization, which aims to reduce the cost of repeated mapping and detect differences between them.
 Seeing the following figure for more details.